 It is an HID Replacement 800w HPS with 6ft x 4ft coverage at 18″ height making it perfect for large coverage areas.
-It’s selectable veg/flower switches have 4 high speed whisper quiet fans as well as upgraded aluminum cooling heat sinks.
-It’s one of the most complete 12-band spectrum, spectral output LED grow lights.
-It’s a great option for hydroponic setups.
+It’s selectable veg/flower switches have 4 high-speed whisper-quiet fans as well as upgraded aluminum cooling heat sinks.
+It’s one of the most complete 12-band spectrum, and spectral output LED grow lights.
+It’s a perfect option for hydroponic setups.

 Although PAR values don’t tell you much about the intensity outside the center, Platinum LED claims to have a consistently highest PAR per watt.
-This usable light value suits the coverage area and guess how much of that PAR extends outward.
+This practical light value suits the coverage area and guesses how much of that PAR extends outward.

 It is disappointing that Platinum LED doesn’t provide PAR maps, but that it’s not uncommon, so we’re not surprised.
 The 300, 450, 600, XML 350 all have different values and light coverage of their size differences and the variation in the number of LEDs.

 The Advanced Platinum LED 300 series offers a vegetative coverage of 4.5′ by 3.8′ and a bloom coverage of 3′ by 2′ with a PAR value of 1050.
 The XML 350 offers more intensity but not more coverage area.
 There isn’t a massive difference between the two, other than price.